 The proposed works are not anticipated to have an adverse impact on cultural heritage as the works will be restricted to made ground within the A828 carriageway boundary and involve like-for-like replacement of the road surfacing material.
-There are no recorded features of cultural heritage within the works footprint.
+There are no recorded features of cultural heritage within the works footprint or within 300m.
 The following good practice measures will be in place to reduce the risk of impacts to undiscovered features of cultural heritage interest:

-- Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice. - People, plant, and materials should, as much as is reasonably practicable, only be present on areas of made / engineered ground.
-Where access outwith these areas is required for the safe and effective completion of the scheme, it should be reduced as must as is reasonably practicable and ideally be limited to access on foot.
-There should be no storage of vehicles, plant, or materials against any buildings, walls or fences.
+- Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice. - People, plant, and materials shall, as much as is reasonably practicable, only be present on areas of made / engineered ground.
+Where access out with these areas is required for the safe and effective completion of the scheme, it shall be reduced as much as is reasonably practicable and will ideally be limited to access on foot.
+There shall be no storage of vehicles, plant, or materials against any buildings, walls or fences.